neilellis/coding-with-gpt-4/README.md

 don't be fooled, AI is an enabling technology that will just take time to become integrated in our lives.
 Unlike previous 'smart' technologies, it has the potential to actually understand our needs, habits and preferences making existing technologies easier.
-Meanwhile, it is rapidly learning to reason, gain theory of mind and many other human like traits allowing it to take over tasks in the future which were previously exclusively the realm of humans.
+Meanwhile, it is rapidly learning to reason, gain theory of mind and many other human like traits allowing it to take over tasks in the future which were exclusively the realm of humans.

-So with even AGI perhaps on the horizon it's easy to worry about the future of coding and coding jobs.
+Even with AGI perhaps on the horizon, it's easy to worry about the future of coding and coding jobs.
 But as you'll see, AI still has a long way to go to.

-However, maybe consider a high level job in the long term!
+> However, maybe consider a high level job in the long term!

 ## What it's Like Coding with GPT-4